RN-BSN & MSN Prospective Student Advisement Sign Up

+Thank you for your interest in our School of Nursing programs!
+This page is for RN to BSN prospective students as well as prospective MSN students interested in any of our MSN tracks.
 You will be able to schedule a 20 minute one-on-one session with one of our advisors to go over your program of interest.
 Advising sessions can be scheduled over the phone or via Zoom.
+If you are interested in the Accelerated BSN or Traditional BSN programs, you will need to sign up for a session with your assigned advisor HERE.

 AS AN ADVISEE, YOU ARE EXPECTED TO: